kkiesling/ans-python-workshop/_episodes/10-shielding.md

 $$x$$ value) has been implemented *and documented*.
 Underneath the line defining the `calc_phi` function there is a set of text enclosed with triple-quotes (`"""`) which contains information about the purpose of the function along with its expected inputs and outputs.
-This form of documentation is accessible from a Python interpreter using the built-in `help` function.
+Triple quotes were used before to create multi-line comments at the top of our script, but this comment block is special because of its location in the code.
+Because this comment section appears right below the function definition, it acts as documentation and is accessible from a Python interpreter using the built-in `help` function.
+Specifically, executing the command `help(calc_phi)` will display this information about the function on screen.

 Underneath this is the implementation of the function which computes the flux value.